 4 whole cloves

-2 dried red chilies (omit chilies if you want a mild / no-nightshade curry powder)
+2 dried red chilies (omit for a milder curry powder)

-Add the spices (not the chilies) to a dry skillet and toast over medium heat until spices are fragrant, but not browned.
+Add the spices (not the chilies) to a dry skillet and toast over medium heat until fragrant, but not browned.

-Remove from heat and let cool.
-Stir in the chilies (f using), broken in pieces, and seeds discarded.
-Place the mixture in a coffee or spice grinder and blend until powdered.
+Remove from heat and cool.
+Stir in the chilies, if using, broken in pieces, and seeds discarded.
+Place mixture in a coffee or spice grinder and blend until powdered.

 Use immediately or store in a tightly covered jar for up to 1 month.